carlmccabe/portfolio/README.md

 # Short Answer Q&A - Include short answers to the following questions,

 ## Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

+In 1962, J.C.R Licklider proposed the idea of computers talking to each other, which in 1969, ARPANET was able to achieve by sending a message between two computers on America’s west coast, which, by the end of the year, had a total of 4 computers on the network.
+By 1971, the framework for today’s internet had been conceptualised by Ryan Tomlinson(email) and Vinton Cerf(TCP/IP), which scientist used in the 1980’s to send data.
+The World Wide Web was invented in 1991 by Tim Berners Lee which opened up the internet to the general population.
+Browser became popular for users to surf the web starting with Erwise, being the first commonly available, and Mosaic, being the more popular of the early graphical browsers.
+Netscape released in 1994 took over as the most used browser.
+The early 90s was mostly dial-up, then faster connections were introduced such as cable, DSL, WiFi and mobile.

 ## Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)